wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Root user for sudo commands

-1. PROTIP: If you try a command that responds about "permissions denied", execute the command again with sudo but without retyping that command by retrieving history :
+If you try a command that responds about "permissions denied", you need to execute as a root user.

-   <tt>sudo !!</tt>

    The root user has the ability to relocate or remove required system files and to introduce new files in locations that are protected from other users.
    A root user has the ability to access other users' files.